banwarp/benton_epi/covid19/04pts_functionReadme.md

           }
         }
 ```
 Block 3 tests if the previous prevalence was already below the moderate threshold.
-Then there are three possibilities: 1.
-There was no intervention in the past state, there was a moderate intervention in the past state, or there was a major intervention in the past state.
+Then there are three possibilities: There was no intervention in the past state, there was a moderate intervention in the past state, or there was a major intervention in the past state.
 These possibilities are handled similarly to Block 2.

 ##### Moderate intervention
-(Note, earlier versions of code called this "minor" intervention - that terminology is deprecated but may still exist in the comments.
+(Note, earlier versions of code called this "minor" intervention - that terminology is deprecated but may still exist in the comments.)
 The conditions for a moderate intervention are similar, but more extensive because prevalence could be increasing or decreasing into the moderate range.
 Otherwise the decision trees are similar.
 ```
 else if(prev <= maxPrev2) {